sdiehl/zero-to-qed/docs/src/19_mathlib.md

 ## Algebraic Hierarchy

 Mathlib builds algebra through a **hierarchy of type classes**.
 Each structure adds operations and axioms to those below it.
+The hierarchy begins with semigroups and monoids, progresses through groups and rings, and culminates in fields and modules.
+This design means that a theorem about groups automatically applies to rings, fields, and any other structure that extends groups.
+The library includes both additive and multiplicative variants of each structure, connected by the `@[to_additive]` attribute that automatically generates parallel theories.
+Key accomplishments include complete formalizations of Galois theory, the structure theorem for finitely generated modules over PIDs, and the Nullstellensatz.

 | Module                                                                                                                                     | Description                         |
 | :----------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------- |